Project status: In progress

 The detailed design and construction of the community building is subject to site suitability, a future development application (and community consultation), and ACT Government budget funding.

-Community consultation on the future community hub is currently open.
-Visit the Kippax Community Hub page to find out more and have your say.
+Community consultation on the future community hub was open from 3 July to 20 August 2023.
+Visit the Kippax Community Hub page to find out more about the project.

 The Hardwick Crescent public space improvements project is underway.
 For more information, please visit this site: https://yoursayconversations.act.gov.au/hardwick-crescent-public-space-improvements.

-With the future sale and mixed-use redevelopment of Block 71 Section 51 Holt, replacement playing fields are being delivered to reactivate an area of open space on the corner of Moyes Crescent and Starke Street adjoining the Holt District Playing Fields.
+With the future sale and mixed-use redevelopment of Block 71 Section 51 Holt, replacement playing fields were upgraded to reactivate an area of open space on the corner of Moyes Crescent and Starke Street adjoining the Holt District Playing Fields.
 The location of the reactivated playing fields was identified in the Kippax Group Centre Master Plan in consultation with the community.

-This work builds on the recently completed $1.85m Higgins Oval Upgrades that included new sports fields, irrigation, lighting, turf and a pavilion for local sports clubs and the community.
+This work builds on the recently completed $1.85 million Higgins Oval Upgrades that included new sports fields, irrigation, lighting, turf and a pavilion for local sports clubs and the community.

-ACT Government will carry out targeted consultation with a range of user groups (skate, BMX and scooter associations) on the detailed design of the replacement skate facility.
-Broader community consultation may be undertaken in future stages of the project, pending future budget processes.
+ACT Government has completed targeted consultation with a range of user groups (skate, BMX and scooter associations) on the detailed design of the replacement skate facility.
+Targeted stakeholder consultation may be undertaken in future stages of the project, pending future budget processes.

 While the Kippax Group Centre Master Plan shows an indicative location for the skate park, further work will be conducted to determine the most suitable location.